 It has provided a home and place of learning for generations of staff and students, fostering friendships, leadership, and a deep sense of belonging.

-Now in 2025 we are embarking on a preservation project to return School House to its former glory.
+In 2025, the school and community embarked on a preservation project to return School House to its former glory.

-Please consider donating to this special project.
+Donations for this special project.

 Thank you for supporting this special centenary celebration.
 Your contribution ensures that the legacy of School House continues to inspire future generations of Rathkeale students.